 Remembering John Kuhn

-JOHN KUHN was a remarkable young man.
-During his four years at the University of the Witwatersrand he compiled a brilliant academic record, earning both BA and MA degrees, reinvigorated and led student government, and built a successful business.
+John Kuhn was a remarkable young man.
+During his four years at the University of Witwatersrand he earned both BA and MA degrees, reinvigorated student government, and built a successful business.
+At the time of his death in March 2003 at age 24 John was in his first year at Oxford as a Rhodes Scholar, reading for an MPhil in International Relations.

 OXFORD